Psychotropic Medicines with a Focus on Antipsychotics

 Potential for Use of Data

-Data has the potential to improve monitoring by giving real-time information.
+Data has the potential to improve monitoring by giving real-time information in prescribing and administration.
 Variation in use of antipsychotic medicines between homes may be a result of differing needs – appropriate medication.
 However, the use of antipsychotic medicines should be closely monitored to ensure that individuals are not at risk of inappropriate antipsychotic use.
 For example, individuals prescribed antipsychotic medicines for behaviour that challenges should have a behavioural support plan, an antipsychotic care plan and regular review with the multi-disciplinary team caring for them.

 Data could be used to help monitor the the use of these medicines against guidance.
 Furthermore, it can be used to flag specific training needs – in homes with a high use of antipsychotic medicines it would be beneficial for staff to complete specialist training modules on these medicines.
 Finally, predictive analytics could be used to predict the risk of adverse outcomes.
 For example, many of these psychotropic medicines have been found to be a high risk for falls.
 Techniques like machine learning could be used to predict this risk – These techniques have been shown to be more accurate than classic clinical risk scores, as described in the Topol review, the governments paper on their future vision for the use of technology and data in health and care.